Young European Leadership: Y7 and Y20 Summits

 The Youth Seven (Y7) and Youth Twenty (Y20) Summits – formerly G8 and G20 Youth Summits – are international youth conferences.

 The Y7 and Y20 Summits are the official Group of Seven (G7) and Group of Twenty (G20) youth engagement groups.
 Young adults aged 18 to 30 are encouraged to provide innovative solutions to global challenges.
 Their proposals are then presented to the Heads of State of all G7 and G20 countries.
 YEL is the sole organization authorized to represent the European Union at these summits.
 As part of this process, the organization engages in extensive dissemination work of the Y7 and Y20 communiques, focusing on applying its findings across the EU and EU member states.

-UNFCCC COP Delegations
+UNFCCC Delegations

 Young European Leadership organizes a high-level youth delegation to the annual United Nations Climate Change conference.
 YEL sponsors 10 young Europeans to attend the annual UN COP Summit and trains them with the necessary know-how to make an impact on climate change.
 As part of their work, they also publish interviews with people of interest as it pertains to the summit.
+YEL is also accredited to the UNFCCC's annual Subsidiary Body (SB) conference in Bonn, Germany.